ufsasewebmaster/UF-SASE-Website/README.md

 # UF SASE Website

 This repository hosts the official website for the UF chapter of the Society of Asian Scientists and Engineers (SASE), built by our wonderful Web Team!
-It uses the T3+ stack, which includes TypeScript, React, Tanstack Router/Query, Hono, Drizzle, and more.
+It uses a modern stack including Bun, TypeScript, React, Tanstack Router, Hono, and Drizzle.
 [Staging](https://uf-sase-website.vercel.app)
 [Production](https://ufsase.com)